Published on December 5th, 2018. Last Updated: July 23rd, 2019.

 1. Bro-Marketing and the “lowest common denominator”

-In the Facebook ads space, people have got this tunnel-vision focus on scarcity metrics, like cost-per-lead and cost-per-click.
+In the Facebook ads space, there’s this tunnel-vision focus on scarcity metrics, like cost-per-lead and cost-per-click.

-They compete on volume.
-These marketers treat their potential customers like they’re running numbers through a selling machine.
+Marketers treating their potential customers like they’re running numbers through a selling machine—competing on pure volume—“dumping” them like crabs into a bucket.

-The problem is that their selling machine is full of holes.
-So, for every 100 people they dump into the top of the funnel…99 fall out before they reach the bottom.
+The problem is their selling machine is full of holes.
+So, for every 100 people dumped into the top of the funnel…99 fall out the cracks.

 It’s a classic case of a “leaky bucket” business.